-Cantonment Martin (1818-1820) – The first military post in Kansas under the authority of the United States Government, the post was established on Isle au Vache, or Cow Island, in October 1818.
-Located on the island in the Missouri River within the bounds of the present-day Atchison County, Kansas, it was established by Captain Wyly Martin, with a detachment of the Third Rifle Regiment, as a base of supplies for Major Stephen H. Long’s Expedition of 1819-’20.
+Cantonment Martin was the first military post in Kansas under the authority of the United States Government.
+The post was established on Isle au Vache, or Cow Island, in October 1818.
+Located on the island in the Missouri River within the bounds of the present-day Atchison County, Kansas, it was established by Captain Wyly Martin, with a detachment of the Third Rifle Regiment, as a base of supplies for Major Stephen H. Long’s Expedition of 1819-1820.

 Captain Wyly Martin and his men stayed behind to build the post when Long and his explorers headed westward.
-The fort was erected of cottonwood logs and the regiment spent the winter of 1819 there.
-John O’Fallon, was later a prominent citizen of St. Louis, Missouri was the post sutler.
-It was Captain Martin’s intention to vacate the cantonment early in the spring of 1819 and continue his march westward, but his supplies failed to arrive as expected, and he remained at the post until the main body of the expedition under Major Long returned in July.
+The fort was erected of cottonwood logs, and the regiment spent the winter of 1819 there.
+John O’Fallon was later a prominent citizen of St. Louis, Missouri, was the post sutler.
+Captain Martin intended to vacate the cantonment early in the spring of 1819 and continue his march westward.
+However, his supplies failed to arrive as expected, and he remained at the post until the main body of the expedition under Major Long returned in July.
 After the remainder of Long’s Expedition returned in October 1820, the camp was abandoned.
 In 1826, it was temporarily occupied by the First United States Infantry and renamed Camp Croghan.

-By 1832, no buildings remained on the island due to a number of floods of the Missouri River.
+By 1832, no buildings remained on the island due to several floods of the Missouri River.
 The island was not occupied again until the Civil War.
-On June 3, 1861, members of the First Kansas Volunteers used it as a base of operations against the Confederate town of Iatan, Missouri which lay on the opposite side of the Missouri River.
+On June 3, 1861, members of the First Kansas Volunteers used it as a base of operations against the Confederate town of Iatan, Missouri, which was on the opposite side of the Missouri River.